Glossary of Insurance Terms

 PRIMARY RESIDENCE – The place where you will reside for the majority of your policy term.

 PRINCIPLE DRIVER – The person who drives the car most often.
+This can also be referred to as “primary driver.”
+Learn more about that here.

 PROFESSIONAL LIABILITY INSURANCE – Liability insurance to indemnify professionals, doctors, lawyers, architects, etc. for loss or expense resulting from claim on account of bodily injuries because of any malpractice, error, or mistake committed or alleged to have been committed by the insured in his profession.
 Learn more about this type of business insurance coverage on our blog.